People

 BSci, MSci, PhD

 Jan van Driel is a Professor of Science Education and leader of the Mathematics, Science & Technology Education Group in the Melbourne Graduate School of Education at the University of Melbourne.
 His research interests include science teacher knowledge, teacher education and professional learning, and interdisciplinary science and STEM education.
-Currently, he is co-editor-in-Chief of the International Journal of Science Education and a member of the Education Committee of Council of the Australian Academy of Science.
+Currently, Jan is one of the Chief Investigators on an Australian Research Council (ARC) funded project Primary Teachers’ Adaptive Expertise in Interdisciplinary Mathematics and Science Education involving collaborations with RMIT, Monash University and Deakin University.

 Dr Esther Chan